 HOW WAS AN EGYPTIAN MINING EXPEDITION CARRIED OUT?

 Inscriptions from Wadi el-Hudi and elsewhere have provided us with abundant information for how a royal mining expedition worked in the Middle Kingdom (c.
 2000 to 1700 BCE).
 When the pharaoh wanted amethyst or another mineral resource for the royal workshop, he appointed a high official, such as a Chief Steward to gather together administrators, soldiers, and “strong men” to oversee an expedition into areas of the desert where the minerals were found.
 Most of the inscriptions boast about how much amethyst they brought back, about how they kept their men safe in the desert, and about how highly the pharaoh thought of his able administrators.
-It appears that these expeditions organized by a high official were temporary, lasting only a few months.
-The expedition would caravan into the desert, and it would continuously be supplied by a vital chain of deliveries of food and water from the Nile Valley.
+It appears that these expeditions organized by a high official were temporary, lasting only a few months each.
+The expedition would caravan into the desert, and it would be supplied by a vital chain of deliveries of food and water from the Nile Valley the whole time.
 The participants would scout locations for a profitable mine, and once they found a good spot, the miners would build a camp using the loose small boulders lying on the floor of the desert as building materials.
 When subsequent expeditions reused these camps, they would expand or renovate them.
-Miners dug giant holes following a vein of minerals visible from the natural surface.
-They used hammerstones to break apart the rock and isolate the veins of amethyst.
-After procurement, the first level of refining occurred next to the mine, but additional levels took place inside the camp.
+Miners dug giant holes following a vein of ore visible from the natural surface.
+They used granite hammerstones to break apart the rock and isolate the veins of amethyst.
+After procurement, the first level of refining occurred next to the mine, but higher levels took place inside the camp.
 Then the raw amethyst was brought back to the pharaoh’s craftsmen in the Nile Valley, refined further, and turned into jewelry.
 Some mines at Wadi el-Hudi are as big as 60 meters long by 20 meters wide, while the mining camp was an additional 70 meters long by 50 meters wide.
 This was a huge operation.
-By studying the archaeology at Wadi el-Hudi, we have the opportunity to check what the inscriptions found there say about the organization of expeditions against the archaeological reality.
+By studying the archaeology at Wadi el-Hudi, we have the opportunity to check if the inscriptions match the reality.
 Some of them state that over 1500 men participated in these expeditions, yet the largest settlements studied have only about 75 rooms, which could not house everyone at one time.
 As archaeologists we have to question, whether the number in the inscriptions are accurate, and if so, how could they be accurate?
 Could people coming in and out on shifts, for example, have totaled 1500?
 In addition to living spaces, the discovery of discarded hammerstones, the volume of material in spoil heaps, and other factors are allowing us to evaluate how the royal mining expedition was carried out.

 In the Middle Kingdom (c.
 2000 to 1700 BCE), amethyst was in vogue, and the main place to mine for amethyst in Egypt was at Wadi el-Hudi.
 Amethyst is a beautiful purple semiprecious stone that was used in the jewelry worn by elite Ancient Egyptians, including queens and princesses.
 Arguably, the pharaoh procured amethyst in order to be able to reward members of his court for their good deeds.
 Ownership of amethyst likely had social clout, as bling from pharaoh, because all of it came directly from the supply in royal workshops.
 Amethyst is also very commonly found in Middle Kingdom burials, reflecting the extent of the craze for it at the time.
 Interestingly, the darker the stone, the more prestige the object held.
-Some of the darkest examples have been found in the burials of royal women next to the pyramid Senwosret II at Lahun.
 Amethyst also was reputed to have magical properties in Ancient Egypt, associated with sex and love, on earth and in the afterlife.
 A magical spell known as Coffin Text 576 states, “As for any man who knows this spell, he shall have sex in this land by night or by day, and he will have the heart of the woman beneath him when he has sex.”
 In order to work, this spell was specifically, “to be recited over a bead of carnelian or of amethyst, to be placed on the right arm of the deceased.”
 Images are Public Domain from the Metropolitan Museum of Art, New York.

 DID SLAVES DIG THE MINES?

 Whether or not slaves dug the mines is a major question of our ongoing work, and it is still under debate, in part because the inscriptions at Wadi el-Hudi offer contradictory information.
 For example, an inscription (WH6) from year 17 of Senwosret I states that they brought 1000 “strong men” from Thebes, indicating that Egyptians were used as miners.
-Perhaps they were paid well for their labor or perhaps they were conscripted as corvée laborers (laborers whose work was a tax to their government).
+Perhaps they were paid well for their labor or perhaps they were conscripted as corvée laborers (a tax in labor that all Egyptians had to pay to their government).
 On the other hand, another inscription (WH143), this one undated, but from the reign of Senwosret I states: “As for every Iwn-bowman of Ta-Seti [=Nubians], his working as a slave is achieved only by the awe of this god [= pharaoh Senwosret I].”
 The inscription implies that the Egyptians gathered Nubians and forced them to work under threat of the king.
 It is the job of archaeology to corroborate and contextualize the inscriptions.
 As archaeologists, we are looking at questions like: Do the design and architecture of the mining camps support their use as prisons?
 Could miners leave on their own accord?
 How were miners treated by the Egyptian administrators?
 Were they fed well and cared for or beaten for not working?
 Were the guards who we know worked there present to keep prisoners in the camps or to keep pillagers out?

 WERE NUBIANS PRESENT AT WADI EL-HUDI AS MINERS?